Frankanator8/MoMAAmazonBedrock/README.md

 The system employs a modern, scalable architecture:

-1.  **Frontend (Next.js):** A user-facing web application that serves as the primary interface for users to submit their queries.
+1.  **Frontend (Next.js):** A user-facing web application built with Next.js serves as the primary interface.
+The chat-style user interface is implemented using **assistantUI** components.

 2.  **Bedrock:** The core agent that receives requests from the frontend.
 It interprets the user's needs and coordinates with the knowledge base and Lambda functions to formulate a response.